MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-create-android-for-work.md

   - The device password that unlocks the device.
   - The work profile password that allows users to access the work profile.
-  - The device password that unlocks the device.
-  - The work profile password that allows users to access the work profile.

   If the device password complexity is too low, then the device password is automatically changed to require a high level of complexity.
 End users must update the device password to meet the complexity requirements.
-Then when they sign into the work profile, they're prompted to update their work profile password to match the complexity you configure under **Work Profile Security** > **Password complexity**.
+Then when they sign into the work profile, they are prompted to update their work profile password to match the complexity level you configure under **Work Profile Security** > **Password complexity**.

   > [!IMPORTANT]
   >